Pangzei3/quiz-app/README.md

 # js simple quiz app
 # Overview
 Created a quiz app to practice js and css. <br>
 Each question will have question number and time limit bar.
-User will see final score at the end. https://pangzei3.github.io/quiz-app/
+User will see final score at the end. <br>
+https://pangzei3.github.io/quiz-app/